movalex/BMD_requests/README.md

 12. Add custom scripts buttons in a toolbar.
 Add movable toolbar.
 Ok, this goes to flexible UI too.

-13. Add parameters for current tool in Viewer.
-Add jump to currently viewed tool from the Viewer.
+13. Add parameters dropdown for current tool in Viewer, such as Transform Pivot, Rotation, Center, Size.

+14. Add jump to currently viewed tool from the Viewer.

 Other feature requests: